Beaded Dyak Baby Carrier

 The Dyak tribes of Indonesia strive to retain much of their own culture.
 Children are the key to maintaining a culture and this beautiful baby carrier wraps the child in their group's embrace from birth.

-The Dyak people of inner Kalimantan ,Borneo,were head hunters, who until recently kept settlers out of their dense jungle territories.
-The tribes still hunt and gather in more remote areas of the bush and practice slash and burn agriculture along the inland rivers like the Mahakam.
+The Dyak people of inner Kalimantan, Borneo, were head hunters, who until recently kept settlers out of their dense jungle territories.
+The tribes still hunt and gather in more remote areas of the bush and practice slash-and -burn agriculture along the inland rivers like the Mahakam.

 A rare find for ethnic decor.